Skip to content

 Source code in flowpaths/utils/graphutils.py

-def draw_solution(
+def draw(

 G: nx.DiGraph,